Read this before you decide where to stay in kakadu

-These unmanaged sites off very basic facilities, pit toilets, fire pits and picnic tables but what they lack in facilites that make up for with location!
+These unmanaged sites off very basic facilities, pit toilets, fire pits and picnic tables, but what they lack in facilities that make up for with location!

 While there are quite a few unmanaged sites, these are the main ones used by visitors.

 - Kambolgie – 15 km off the Kakadu Highway and 45 minutes from Gunlom – no caravans, but it is possible to get in with a 2WD.

 - Gungurul – 58 km from Cooinda, this camp is a birdwatcher’s paradise and suitable for 2WDs and caravans